SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

-    So now we have our animation we need to kick it off, in this case we are going to use an inbuilt behaviour, namely the “ControlStoryboardAction” behaviour.&nbsp; So either select it from the “behaviours branch of the asset tree or use the control selector to navigate to it, in either case just add it to the “UserControl” root node of the tree, when you have done that you should see the following property window for the behaviour, just set the values accordingly:
+    So now we have our animation we need to kick it off, in this case we are going to use an inbuilt behaviour, namely the “ControlStoryboardAction” behaviour.
+So either select it from the “behaviours branch of the asset tree or use the control selector to navigate to it, in either case just add it to the “UserControl” root node of the tree, when you have done that you should see the following property window for the behaviour, just set the values accordingly: